Mooney Face Test

 The Mooney Face Test is a cognitive test developed by Craig M. Mooney in 1957.
 Participants in the test are shown series of black and white distorted photographs, presented in such a way that would require them to perform closure.
 The law of closure is one of the seven Gestalt principles that describes a tendency of our perception to view an incomplete object as continuing and complete.
 The test assumes that perception is based on the collected information taken from the different regions of the image, which then constitute a holistic representation of a face.
 Today, there are many iterations of the Mooney Face Test, a number of which contain images that involve image color inversion and facial feature scrambling.

 Although the Mooney Face Test is widely used in the area of Gestalt facial recognition, it is recognized as the most reliable in Gestalt perception, more recent tests have shown flaws in the original test.
-As the original test consisted of 40 specific images and was designed to be administered by a rather short 40 minutes personal interview, there was no ability to retest specific individuals or test the mass.
+As the original test consisted of 40 specific images and was designed to be administered by a rather short 40 minute personal interview, there was no ability to retest specific individuals or test the mass.
 To amend this, more recent studies have found a way to move Mooney Face Tests online, instating new requirements and materials that can not only test for reaction time, correlational ability, and personal ability, but are also repeatable and can reach a larger population.

 Original test

-The test was first introduced in Mooney's 1957 article Age in the development of closure ability in children, in 1957.
+The test was first introduced in Mooney's 1957 article Age in the Development of Closure Ability in Children, in 1957.

 In the test, participants are shown low-information, two-tone pictures of faces and are asked to identify features and distinguish between real and false faces.
 Participants are then asked to determine the identity of a set of images – categorizing what they see in each image as a boy, girl, man, woman, old man, or old woman.
-Many of the facial details are also obliterated to test a Mooney's concept of "perceptual closure", or the ability to form coherent mental pictures with very little visual information.
+Many of the facial details are also obliterated to test Mooney's concept of "perceptual closure", or the ability to form coherent mental pictures with very little visual information.

 There were two proposed issues on the original Mooney Face Test.
-The first is the inability for retesting.
+The first was the inability of retesting.
 Due to the fact the test only consisted of 40 images, retesting would result in a bias.
 Additionally, there wasn't enough time given per participant to retest.
 The second issue was the all-or-nothing conflict due to their signal detection testing method.
 Participants could only report whether they saw a face or not, which was speculated to have resulted in high false alarm rates.